-Based on source Bureau of Industrial and Labor Affairs, Tokyo Metropolitan Government reports 2018, a number of enterprises who preliminary registered in 2016 are around 1,633,861 enterprises, which means a lot of company in Japan required to having their own office.
+Based on the source Bureau of Industrial and Labor Affairs, Tokyo Metropolitan Government reports 2018, a number of enterprises who preliminary registered in 2016 are around 1,633,861 enterprises, which means a lot of companies in Japan required to having their own office.
 Fast pace worked movement is made a company focus on how to maximize the productivity and growth of revenue.
 Besides that, a corporation needs to have a system to maintain its office operations.
-Building cleaning management in a big city like Tokyo or Osaka has a significant demands business.
+Building cleaning management in a big city like Tokyo or Osaka has a significant demand for business.
 Government of Japan, a few moments ago announcing to promote Tokutei Ginou VISA related specific skilled worker who can help business operations in Japan.

 • Up to 37,000 workers to be hired in a period of 5 years

 • Work scope centers around cleaning the interiors of buildings

 In April 2019, the government of Japan introduced a new visa status “Specified Skilled Worker,” or “Tokutei Ginou” in Japanese, in a move that opens doors to an increasing amount of foreign workers who want to work and live in Japan.
 Under this new visa status, foreigners may seek work in 14 specified fields and under their employment terms are eligible to stay in Japan up to 5 years (Tokutei Ginou 1) or even indefinitely (Tokutei Ginou 2).

 All entry-level workers, who have yet to acquire a significant amount of skill in a designated industry make up this particular group.
 Tokutei Ginou 1 visa holders can stay in Japan for up to 5 years, after which they must return to their home country.
 To acquire this visa, applicants must pass a test and demonstrate a basic ability to communicate in Japanese.

 • Tokutei Ginou 2